-I live in Surrey with my terrier and lecture on both art history and history.
-I have taught the following courses in art and medieval history: Art & Architecture in Renaissance 1350-1500; The Exchange of Ideas between Southern & Northern Europe – Giotto & Van Eyck to Michelangelo & Hans Holbein the Younger; The Italian High Renaissance & Mannerism 1500 – 1600; The Stranger Painters of the Tudor Court (stranger is a way of describing foreigners); The Marketing of Monarchy; Elizabeth I – the Age of Gloriana; The Normans in Europe; The Reconquest of Spain; The Rise of the Venetian Republic; The Albigensian Crusade; France 1450 – 1500; The Golden Age of Dutch Art and How the Impressionists documented the Industrial Revolution.
-In addition I have given study days on Hans Holbein the Younger, Nicholas Hilliard and the history of the Tudor Miniature.
+I live in Surrey with my terrier and have taught the following courses in art and medieval history to various adult education groups: Art & Architecture in Renaissance 1350-1500; The Exchange of Ideas between Southern & Northern Europe – Giotto & Van Eyck to Michelangelo & Hans Holbein the Younger; The Italian High Renaissance & Mannerism 1500 – 1600; The Stranger Painters of the Tudor Court (stranger is a way of describing foreigners); The Marketing of Monarchy; Elizabeth I – the Age of Gloriana; The Normans in Europe; The Reconquest of Spain; The Rise of the Venetian Republic; The Albigensian Crusade; France 1450 – 1500; The Golden Age of Dutch Art and How the Impressionists documented the Industrial Revolution.
+In addition I give study days on Hans Holbein the Younger, Nicholas Hilliard and the history of the Tudor Miniature.
 I am frequently asked to give talks to art clubs and various other groups on art and history.

-In the past I have written articles for the Tudor Society and am currently working with a documentary maker researching a previously unknown Tudor portrait.
 If you are interested in coming to any of my monthly talks for my own art history group, Ashtead Art Lovers, and joining in the discussion, visit Ashtead Art Lovers Monthly Talks to see what we will be looking at each month.
-You can also see what we have looked at during the past 10 years on the “What we have looked at before” page.
+You can also see what we have looked at during the past 12 years on the “What we have looked at before” page.
 There is a list of Study Days for those interested in taking a deeper inquiry into these subjects.
-These take place in my home, but I am very happy to travel to give any of these.
+These take place in my home, but I am very happy to travel to give any of these talks to interested groups.
 If you would like to discuss dates etc. please email me at email@example.com.